ctb/titus-blog/src/trinity-in-silico-normalize.rst

 Trinity developer contacted me and said that they were going to provide their own in silico normalization approach as part of Trinity, because their benchmarks showed that diginorm as implemented in khmer didn't work too well with Trinity.
-This has since emerged `here
+The Trinity approach has since emerged `here
 <http://trinityrnaseq.sourceforge.net/trinity_insilico_normalization.html>`__,

-This observation concerned me, obviously, because we have `a preprint
+The observation that diginorm performed as a prefilter for Trinity concerned me, obviously, because we have `a preprint
 <http://arxiv.org/abs/1203.4802>`__ saying that it works quite well
 :).
-I couldn't get enough specifics for me to replicate their bad results with diginorm, and they seemed happy to go their own route, so I provisionally left it there.
+I couldn't get enough specifics for me to replicate their bad results with diginorm, and they seemed happy to go their own route, so I left it there, provisionally.

-At the time, I took a quick look at their normalization approach and couldn't quite figure out precisely what it would do, but couldn't take the time to understand it in depth.
+At the time, I took a quick look at their normalization approach and couldn't quite figure out precisely what it would do, but also couldn't take the time to understand it in depth.
 That was a few months ago, and the issue has been a persistent itch in the back of my mind since then, but I finally got around to banging on it today.
 Below are the